deekCE/dwm/README.md

 dwm is an extremely fast, small, and dynamic window manager for X.

 ## Requirements
-In order to build dwm you need the Xlib header files and `libxft-bgra`.
+In order to build dwm you need the Xlib header files.

 ## Installation
 Edit `config.mk` to match your local setup (dwm is installed into